Upcoming Events

 10:00 am - 12:00 pm on Saturday, May 31, 2025 at Martin Luther King, Jr. Memorial DC Public Library

-Kim reads in the Gathering of Pride Poetry Marathon as part of “Find Your Story,” the DC Public Library’s day-long festival of LGBTQ+ authors, presented during World Pride 2025.
-The festival will include readings, panels, workshops, a Walt Whitman walking tour, a small press book fair, and an exhibition on queer print culture in the nation’s capital.
+Kim reads in the “A Gathering of Our Pride” Poetry Marathon as part of “Find Your Story…Writing With Pride,” the DC Public Library’s day-long festival of LGBTQ+ authors, presented during World Pride 2025.
+The festival will include readings, panels, workshops, a small press book fair, and a keynote with novelist Denne Michele Norris.
 The Poetry Marathon takes place on the Library’s 5th floor, overlooking the roof garden, along with the book fair.
 Kim will be one of 14 scheduled readers in the morning, from 10am to Noon.
 Other readers include: AGG, Regie Cabico, Ishanee Chanda, Sunu P. Chandy, Jona Colson, Natalie E. Illum, Hiram Larew, Dwayne Lawson-Brown, Saundra Rose Maley, Tanya Olson, Michelle Parkerson, Malik Thompson, Dan Vera.
-(The afternoon session, from 1pm to 4pm, will include an open mic.)
+(The afternoon session, from 1pm to 4pm, will include a small press book fair and an open mic.)
 Free admission.

 Jun 2025